 Now that you’ve successfully pulled the audience to yourself, persuaded them to read and understand the message, what’s next?
-That said, emails must’ve a clear purpose which you can surely achieved with an effective call-to-action that can be anything from visiting the website, subscribing to the newsletter, make them to like your official Facebook page, purchase something from the online store and so on.
+That said, emails must have a clear purpose which you can surely achieve with an effective call-to-action that can be anything from visiting the website, subscribing to the newsletter, make them to like your official Facebook page, purchase something from the online store and so on.
 Whatever the purpose, an effective and attractive call-to-action CTA is a critical element of email marketing.

 Avoid Being Too Pushy

 An average office worker receives more or less 120+ emails per day; that’s quite a lot.
 Chances are greater that most of these land in the junk or spam folder because you’ve been a little too pushy or enthusiastic that it might’ve annoyed the recipient.
 Just in case you’re successful in making users to sign-up for email subscriptions, newsletter, brand products and services, it certainly doesn’t mean you should blast their inbox with millions of emails in a day!
 A professional approach is to limit the emails once in a week or a month to make them effective.

 Remember that email subject lines would decide the recipient’s intent on either to read, ignore or delete the message outright, which makes it all the more important to come up with highly creative and catchy subjects.
 During an email marketing study conducted by MailChimp, it was concluded that short yet descriptive subject lines are more enticing.

 Copywriting experts can carefully select the words that suggest an urgency, prompt a query or simply challenge a common idea.
 Refer to the segmented email list to devise a direct and catchier headline that’s customised for the readers in general.